Flood 2024: The Road to Recovery

 - Distribution of Medicines and Equipment.
 We deliver small medical devices such as glucometers, blood pressure monitors, and disinfectants to help chronically ill patients.
 This support will benefit at least 10 medical facilities and hundreds of individual patients.

 - Winter Assistance.
-We have prepared kits containing warm clothing, footwear, blankets, bedding, and school supplies for children.
-This aid will reach at least 8,000 people.
-If necessary, support will also be provided in the form of shopping vouchers, based on lists provided by local authorities and crisis centers.
+If necessary, support will be provided in the form of shopping vouchers, distributed according to lists of those in need, as identified by local authorities and crisis centers.

-We were able to provide free psychological care for flood victims in Lądek-Zdrój thanks to the support of the EEA and Norway Grants.
-Every donation helps us achieve our goals – from purchasing medical equipment to funding logistical operations, such as transporting mobile clinics or delivering medicines.
+Free psychological support for flood victims in Lądek-Zdrój has been made possible through contributions from the EEA and Norway Grants.
+Every donation helps us achieve our goals—from purchasing medical equipment to funding logistical operations such as transporting mobile clinics and delivering medications.

-Through a thorough needs assessment and monitoring system, we are responding in real-time, adapting our support to the evolving situation.
+Thanks to thorough needs assessments and a monitoring system, we respond in real time, adjusting our support to the evolving situation.
 Our project involves doctors, nurses, psychologists, coordinators, inspectors, and specialists in monitoring and logistics.

 Gallery